 These English Muffins are easy to prepare, and taste better (in my opinion) than what you’ll buy at the store.
 The texture is slightly different, but you get the same “nooks and crannies” effect.
-I use these constantly, whether it’s for a sandwich or a quick pizza fix.
+I use this english muffin recipe constantly, whether it’s for a sandwich or a quick pizza fix.
 They freeze well, so I always have some ready to go.

 I am frequently asked about how to make regular english muffins, and since the flour is not a 1:1 conversion, I figured it was time to share a new post that covers my version of the classic recipe.

 I get a lot of the same questions and comments on the whole wheat version, so I’m going to attempt to address these issues immediately.

-Comment: These don’t have the exact same taste/texture of store-bought english muffins.
+Why don’t homemade english muffins have the same taste/texture as store-bought english muffins?

 The big brands use a variety of preservatives and interesting ingredients that don’t involve the standard flour, yeast, salt, butter, etc. I’m sure I could start experimenting with some of them, but you’re not really going to want to go out and buy weird additives, are you?